MoreThanHidden/aoc2023/README.md

 - Day 1 - Part 2:

   A lot more difficult as some words use the same space and couldn't replace them i.e twone is 21

 - Day 2 - Part 1:

   Straight forward Carriage Return caused some issues, red, green and blue max.
+- Day 2 - Part 2:

+  Using the Max Function to find the max for each colour then multiply them and add to the total.